-Infusing Innovation into InfrastructureAn interview with Associate Dean of Innovation at the MIT Sloan School of Management
+Infusing Innovation into InfrastructureAn interview with

 The world needs $94 trillion in infrastructure investment by 2040, according to the G20-backed Global Infrastructure Hub.
 Such a massive undertaking provides a rich environment for infusing both entrepreneurship and innovation into the infrastructure sector.